dmirand/save_tuning_mod/README.md

 **Part 1**

-There are no known dependencies at this point.
-There are two relevant directories here:
+There are two known dependencies at this point.
+-	This package requires 'lshw' and 'dmidecode' utilities to be installed on the system

+There are also two relevant directories here:

 ```assess-tuning``` and ```packaging```